TimeCrypt/timecrypt/README.md

 ## Structure of the repository
 This repository is split into three parts:
 - [**timecrypt-crypto**](timecrypt-crypto/README.md): The cryptographic library for TimeCrypt.
 It contains of the partially homomorphic-encryption-based access control construction (HEAC) for different key lengths as well as the key derivation tree implementations.
-- [**timecrypt-server**](timecrypt-server/README.md): A prototypical implementation of a TimeCrypt server that stores its data in Cassandra.
-The server takes care of storing the cunks of raw data as well as the digests of aggregatable meta data.
+- [**timecrypt-server**](timecrypt-server/README.md): TimeCrypt server implementation that stores its data in Cassandra or Memory.
+The server takes care of storing the chunks of raw data as well as the digests of aggregatable meta data.
-- [**timecrypt-client**](timecrypt-client/README.md): A example implementation of a client.
+- [**timecrypt-client**](timecrypt-client/README.md): Implements the TimeCrypt client.
 The client provides a [Java-API](timecrypt-client/src/main/java/ch/ethz/dsg/timecrypt/TimeCryptClient.java) for interacting with TimeCrypt as well as an [interactive (the cli-client)](timecrypt-client/src/main/java/ch/ethz/dsg/timecrypt/CliClient.java) and [non-interactive CLI implementation (the testbed)](timecrypt-client/src/main/java/ch/ethz/dsg/timecrypt/TestBed.java) that simulates a producer like an IoT device.
+- [**timecrypt-examples**](timecrypt-examples/README.md): Examples of how to use the TimeCrypt API in Java. [(Example1)](timecrypt-examples/src/main/java/ch/ethz/dsg/timecrypt/BasicTCUsage.java)

 For more information see the individual README files in the folders.